TheSimonella/budget_tracker/README.md

 ## Export / import

 The app can export transactions and other data to CSV or JSON via `/api/export/csv` and `/api/export/json`.
+Transactions from supported banks can be imported with `/api/import-csv` by uploading a CSV file.
-An Excel import endpoint exists (`/api/import-excel`) as a placeholder – adapt the implementation to match your spreadsheet format if needed.
+An Excel import endpoint exists (`/api/import-excel`) as a placeholder – adapt it to match your spreadsheet format if needed.

 ## Troubleshooting